 How To Remove Serious Delinquency From My Credit Report?

 Being declared delinquent affects your credit score adversely.
 Late payments can drop your credit score by as much as 90 – 110 points.

 The later your payment(s), the more likely your creditor or lender is to sell the debt to a collection agency.

 The remark will stay on your credit report for seven years from the date that it is added, even if you catch up on payments after falling behind.
 You can only remove the remark if it was incorrectly listed on your credit report.
 Then you can file a dispute with the credit bureaus to have it removed.

 Serious delinquency can adversely impact your credit score.
 The longer your accounts remain unpaid, the more severe the consequences become.
-Once accurately reported as delinquent, you cannot remove the remark and it will remain on your credit report for seven years.
+Once accurately reported as delinquent, you cannot remove the remark and it will remain on your credit report for up to seven years.